-art 4.7 General Ele ectrical Safety in Workplaces and Energised Electrical Work

-(i) are suitable for the work; and

-(ii) have been properly tested; and

-(iii) are maintained in good working order; and

-(b) in accordance with a safe work method statement prepared for the work; and

-(c) subject to subregulation (5), with a safety observer present who has the competence and qualifications specified in subregulation (4).
+- (i) are suitable for the work; and - (ii) have been properly tested; and - (iii) are maintained in good working order; and - (b) in accordance with a safe work method statement prepared for the work; and - (c) subject to subregulation (5), with a safety observer present who has the competence and qualifications specified in subregulation (4).

-Max imum penalty:

-In the case of an individual-\$6 000.

-In the case of a body corporate-\$30 000.

-mus that uses person conducting a business or undertaking t ensure, so far as is reasonably practicable, the person who carries out the electrical work the tools, testing equipment and personal ective equipment properly.
+(2) The person conducting a business or undertaking must ensure, so far as is reasonably practicable, that the person who carries out the electrical work uses the tools, testing equipment and personal protective equipment properly.

-Max imum penalty:

-In the case of an individual-\$6 000.

-In the case of a body corporate-\$30 000.

-the purposes of subregulation (1)(b), the safe k method statement must:

-(a) identify the electrical work; and

-(b) specify hazards associated with that electrical work and risks associated with those hazards; and

-(c) describe the measures to be implemented to control the risks; and
+- (3) For the purposes of subregulation (1)(b), the safe work method statement must: - (a) identify the electrical work; and - (b) specify hazards associated with that electrical work and risks associated with those hazards; and - (c) describe the measures to be implemented to control the risks; and

-Part 4.7 General Electrical Safety in Workplaces and Energised Electrical Work